Who We Are

-Robin Mortgage Design are a whole of market mortgage & protection brokerage.
-Mortgage brokers who are whole of market have access to the largest pool of mortgage providers such as banks, building societies and pure mortgage lenders.
+Robin Mortgage Design is a whole of market mortgage & protection brokerage.
+Mortgage brokers who are whole of the market have access to the largest pool of mortgage providers such as banks, building societies, and pure mortgage lenders.
 When you choose us, you’ll be treated as an individual from the very start.
 We’ll take the time to understand your situation and propose suitable options for your mortgage & protection needs.

-On this page, we’ll share information to help you decide if Critical Illness cover is right for you.
-If you’d like to speak with an actual human at any point, then we can get you in touch with your personal mortgage and protection consultant who will be on hand to guide you through every stage of your journey.
+On this page, we’ll share information to help you as First-Time Buyers understand how you could get a mortgage and what you can do to prepare for your application.
+If you’d like to speak with an actual human at any point, then we can get you in touch with your personal mortgage consultant who will be on hand to guide you through every stage of your journey.

 At Robin Mortgage Design, we don’t charge a fee for arranging Critical Illness cover, making the important things more affordable for everyone.

 Critical Illness cover is taken to protect you and your loved ones if you get diagnosed with one of a number of specified conditions.
 If you are diagnosed with one of the covered conditions, then the policy will make a lump sum payment to you to spend how you wish.
 This could be used to repay debts or help with any costs associated with the condition.

 What is the benefit of Critical Illness Cover?

 This will depend on personal circumstances, but let’s take a look at an example.
 Take a family with 2 parents and 3 children.
 If one of the parents was diagnosed with an illness it might have an impact on finances, such as loss of employment.
 What happens to the family?
 Does the other parent have enough money to pay for the bills, the mortgage, and still pay for the children's after-school clubs?
 This is where Critical Illness cover comes in; with a lump sum of money, the family would be able to reduce their commitments to meet their new financial situation.

 How does Critical Illness work?